Birgitte Vind

-Birgitte Vind (born 13 August 1965 in Vejle) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
+Birgitte Vind (born 13 August 1965) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
 She was elected into parliament at the 2019 Danish general election.

 Political career

 From 2010 to 2019 Vind was a member of Vejle Municipality's municipal council.
 She was elected into parliament at the 2019 election where she received 7,012 votes.